Davidbbk/David/README.md

-- 👋 Hi, I’m David as u can see
+- Hi There ^_^,
-- 👀 I’m a biginner student of cyber security and computer science &
+ Im David a Biginner of a Full Stack Development in object oriented programming, I love people to share their Knowledge with me

-- engineerring
+- 🌀 I'm Studying Computer Science & Software Engineering
-- 🌱 I’m currently learning python and java script
+- 🌱 I’m currently learning Java Script
-- 📫 How to reach me by ig : lightspeedevy
+- 📫 Get in Touch: Twitter @Falsepropehcyy
 - ✨ My prounous : he/him